 An Effective Skin Cancer Treatment in the Bryn Mawr, Main Line, and Newtown Square Areas

 Mohs surgery is the technical name for the most effective treatment of most types of skin cancer.
-Originally developed by Dr. Frederick Mohs in the 1930s, Mohs surgery is used to identify and remove an entire tumor while leaving the surrounding healthy tissue unharmed.
+Originally developed by Dr. Frederick Mohs in the 1930s, Mohs surgery at The Bryn Mawr Skin & Cancer Institute is used to identify and remove an entire tumor while leaving the greatest amount of surrounding healthy tissue unharmed.

 meet our physicians

 Our providers offer our patients the most comprehensive dermatology and plastic surgery care in the Tri-State area.
 We are known for our medical and surgical skin cancer expertise, and as the area's leader in cosmetic dermatology.
 Our plastic surgery and dermatology care is integrated to offer our patients the most efficient clinical experience.

 Mohs micrographic surgery is an outpatient surgical procedure that removes skin cancer cells with the targeted area given local anesthesia.
 Mohs uses a very precise technique in which small layers of skin are removed and examined under a microscope.
 If there are no cancer cells visible, on any edge of the sample—known as the margins—then the process stops.
 If more cancer cells are seen under the microscope after the first skin layer or "level" has been removed, another skin layer is removed and examined.
 Each "level" is removed until all of the margins in a skin sample are cleared of cancer and no additional levels need to be taken.

 By removing only tissue where cancer is present, the technique combines a very high cure rate with assurance that the maximum possible amount of healthy tissue will remain intact.
 Once the cancer has been entirely removed, the skin defect will be surgically repaired.